About

 Ranging from welding/turning to high voltage equipment fault finding, marine engineers are adept at many disciplines.
 I left the marine industry in 2014 but retain the courtesy, integrity, knowledge and experience of a senior engineering officer.

-I am studying for a formal qualification in horology through the British Horological Institute, and very keen to start up a makers’ space in Inverness.
-I am also studying for a BA in Art History & Creative Writing through the Open University.
-Once I have the BA in 2030, I will move onto an MA Fine Art course run through the Open College of the Arts.
+I also write, draw and paint.
+I am studying for a BA in Art History and Creative Writing through the Open University.
+Once I have the BA in 2030, I will move onto an MA Fine Art course, hopefully through UAL.
 By 2034, the plan is to be :-

-2. Operating a fully equipped clock and watchmakers’ workshop
+2. Operating a fully equipped clock and watchmakers’ workshop.

-3. Fully qualified as a professional horologist, with employable knowledge and skills for employment as a clock or watch conservator or restorer
+3. Fully qualified as a professional horologist, with employable knowledge and skills for employment as a clock or watch conservator or restorer.

-4. A Fellow of the British Horological Institute (FBHI)
+4. A Fellow of the British Horological Institute (FBHI).

-I was exposed to (and enlightened, captivated & inspired by) the local Inverness creative and cultural scene through volunteering at Clachworks, and from working at Inverness Creative Academy.If there is something I could do for you, or even if this just strikes a chord and would like to know more, please drop me a line at hello@invernessclockmaker.uk or message me at https://www.facebook.com/PatrickRafteryInvernessClockmaker
+I was exposed to (and enlightened, captivated and inspired by) the local Inverness creative and cultural scene through volunteering at Clachworks, and from working at Inverness Creative Academy.
+If there is something I could do for you, or if this strikes a chord and would like to know more, call me on 07494 197036 or drop me a line at hub@repairworks.uk.

 28 Church Street